 Analyze the capacity of the regional partners to provide workforce development activities to address the education and skill needs of the workforce including individuals with barriers to employment.

 Great Northwest Region provides workforce development activities that address educational and skill needs to the public by use of two avenues.
 With a strong workforce partnership, Great Northwest Region’s One Stop Centers allow for successful implementation of Journey Mapping and/or Referral Intake.
 This process allows for front-line staff members to capture a client’s education history, skills history, social service necessities and any (additional) barriers to employment.
 This model allows for proper referral of services, which results in accurate obtainment of WIOA services.
 The execution of Business Services teams, including Apprenticeship Navigator and Rapid Talent Pipeline Initiative, will build workforce capacity by developing and strengthening the knowledge, skills, abilities, processes, and resources that businesses, educational institutions, local workforce areas and community partners need to create new or expand existing employment opportunities.
 Similar to Journey Mapping, Business Services teams will survey businesses in order to capture business needs and allow for development of business service action plans that contribute to a successful workforce.

+The COVID-19 National Health Emergency required community colleges to pivot to remote learning for all classes, and provision of student services.
+Colleges quickly saw the need to expand the technology loan program to offer not only laptops, but routers as well.
+Prior to that technology loan was only available to CTE students funded through Perkins.
+CTE students have the opportunity to apply for the assistance with the cost of internet service, which is funded through Perkins.
+The College continues to make technology loans available to all students.

+Providing remote lab and clinical experience required in CTE programs has been challenging.
+The Practical Nurse and Associate Degree Nurse programs both utilized virtual clinical simulations for students during the pandemic.
+Both programs employ standardized, computerized exams to assess student learning outcomes and prepare students for licensure exams.
+These were normally proctored in-person in the college computer lab.
+The College now contracts an online proctoring service in order to allow students to complete testing at home.

+The College was able to leverage grant funds to purchase Cisco CCNA equipment and software which provides Computer Information Technology and Cybersecurity students access to virtual lab activities.
+With an Internet connection, students can access lab equipment without being in the classroom.
+Black Hawk College is exploring other ways in which virtualization can supplement in-person activities.

 Analyze the capacity of the regional partners to provide activities to address the needs of employers.